<-BackHow to do bottom-up market sizing in Africa with practical tips

 4. {market} market or market segment

-Sources that contain market
+Sources that contain industry/market numbers

 1. marketresearch.com - 250k reports